carmelosammarco/GPSconverter/README.md

 **I have still ideas and improvements that can be done ( it is an infinite process and it will never stop for me) but anyway it is a good base to start with...
 Feel free to "fork" and contribute if you wish!**

-I hope you like and you find usefull, here below an usage video example.
-The starting data will be a CSV file.
-I will view it before convert it to GPX and realise an high quality overview topographic map.
-Then I will convert as KML/KMZ  to be visualised on google earth for a more interactive viewing.
-But much more can be done.
-It is very intuitive, just explore the different functions!
+I hope you like and you find usefull, here below an usage video (jusck cllick on the image below to be linked to the youtube-video) of what can be considered a small and simple example of the GPSconverter's usage.
+We start with a CSV file.
+I will view it before converting it to GPX.
+I will produce an high quality overview of the GPX data on a topographic map.
+Then I will convert the GPX file as KML/KMZ  to be easily visualised on Google Earth.
+I will stop here but much more can be done...
+It is very intuitive, just explore the tools and If you want to know more just contact me.

 <div align="center">